 Rhabdomyolysis with acute renal failure and disseminated intravascular coagulation has been seen, albeit rarely, in those with sickle trait who undergo rigorous military training, and there is an apparently increased risk of sudden unexplained death in patients with sickle trait.

-Priapism is a specialized vasoocclusion of the penis, which was found ...
+Priapism is a specialized vasoocclusion of ...